 Are you Investing, speculating or gambling?

 It is essential to recognize the rules of the game you are playing.
-What are the underlying stakes, the risks and the goals?
+What are the underlying stakes, the risks, and the goals?
 What is the role of luck in it?

-Investment is the employment of funds to acquire certain assets after due diligence for a mid to long period, with the objective of wealth creation and additional income in future.
+Investment is the employment of funds to acquire certain assets after due diligence for a mid to long period, with the objective of wealth creation and additional income in the future.

 - Investing consists of opportunities that have a greater likelihood of being profitable.